-The theorem is named after English statistician Thomas Bayes, who discovered the formula in 1763.
+The theorem is named after English statistician, Thomas Bayes, who discovered the formula in 1763.
 It is considered the foundation of the special statistical inference approach called the Bayes’ inference.

 Besides statistics, the Bayes’ theorem is also used in various disciplines, with medicine and pharmacology as the most notable examples.
 In addition, the theorem is commonly employed in different fields of finance.
-Some of the applications include, but not limited to, modeling the risk of lending money to borrowers or forecasting the probability of the success of an investment.
+Some of the applications include but are not limited to, modeling the risk of lending money to borrowers or forecasting the probability of the success of an investment.

 Formula for Bayes’ Theorem

 The Bayes’ theorem is expressed in the following formula:

 - P(A|B) – the probability of event A occurring, given event B has occurred

 - P(B|A) – the probability of event B occurring, given event A has occurred

 - P(A) – the probability of event A

 - P(B) – the probability of event B

 Note that events A and B are independent events (i.e., the probability of the outcome of event A does not depend on the probability of the outcome of event B).